avantrec/soco-cli/README.md

 Interactive shell mode creates a SoCo-CLI command line session for entering `sonos` commands.
 Compared to using individual `sonos` invocations, using the shell is faster to perform operations, and requires less typing.

-Most `sonos` actions are accepted, except for the `loop` actions.
+Most `sonos` actions are accepted.
 Multiple actions can be submitted on a single command line using the ` : ` separator.
+Command **aliases** can be created for commonly used actions and sequences of actions.
+A **single-keystroke** mode allows action invocations using one touch of the keyboard.

 ### Usage